pote/gvp/README.md

 WHY?
 ----

 As I was using `gs` I noticed it wouldn't play well with `chruby`.

-The issue was collision between the way `gs` works, by modifying the `gem` env variables and firing up a new shell with them, and the fact that `chruby` also sets those variables when using the `autoload` script or the `chruby` command.
+The issue was the collision between the way `gs` works, by modifying the `gem` env variables and firing up a new shell with them, and the fact that `chruby` also sets those variables when using the `autoload` script or the `chruby` command.

 The last one being in my `.zshrc` script, it was stepping over `gs`'s work.

 Thus I decided to write my own gemset manager that doesn't run a new shell, but uses the current one.